 Support for multiple languages: With support for a wide variety of programming languages, CodeBuild fits into almost any development pipeline, handling the build and test phases for your team, regardless of the language or framework [7].

-Customizable build environments: Developers can define their own build environments, including build commands, environment variables, and custom tools to ensure that each build matches their project’s needs [8].
+Customizable build environments: Developers can define their own build environments, including build commands, environment variables, and custom tools to ensure that each building matches their project’s needs [8].

 Figure 7.3 below shows what happens when you run a build with CodeBuild: